chri3i/Tinvaak2/README.md

 Downloading and installing Tinvaak can take a while depending on your internet connection and computer.
 To install Tinvaak, complete the following steps.

+1. Download the latest installer from [releases](https://github.com/Althro/Tinvaak2/releases) tab.
+Move it to a location such as C:\Games.
-1. Open Wabbajack and click on browse modlists.
+2. Open Wabbajack and click on install from disk.
-2. Press the download button on Tinvaak and wait for it to download.
+3. Select the file you just downloaded called `Tinvaak.wabbajack`.
-3. Set the installation folder to be somewhere like C:\Games\Tinvaak. **Do not install it to your desktop or downloads folder.**
+4. Set the installation folder to be somewhere like C:\Games\Tinvaak. **Do not install it to your desktop or downloads folder.** The downloads folder will autofill.
 4. Press the play button to begin.
 5. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 6. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.